Saratoga Springs Criminal Defense Lawyer

-As one of the fastest growing areas of New York State, Saratoga County has a lot to offer residents and visitors.
+As one of the fastest-growing areas of New York State, Saratoga County has a lot to offer residents and visitors.
 Traditions as old as the Saratoga Race Course and ambitions as new as burgeoning Tech Valley have brought many tourists and technology sector workers to this beautiful Hudson River community, considered the gateway to the Adirondack Mountains.
-Attorney Gregory P. Garofalo has made his home in Saratoga County for 15 years and has represented defendants who have been charged with offenses such as DWI, as well as people bringing car accident and other personal injury claims.
+Attorney Gregory P. Garofalo has made his home in Saratoga County for 17 years.
+He has represented defendants who have been charged with offenses such as DWI, as well as people bringing car accidents and other personal injury claims, for over 28 years throughout New York State.
 He approaches each case with a focus on integrity, advocacy, and understanding.
 His knowledge of the criminal and civil laws of New York State, as well as his familiarity with the local judges and courts in the area, have led to many clients referring their friends and family to his office over the years when they have needed a DWI attorney in Saratoga County or assistance in another criminal or injury matter.

-Although New York is a “no fault” state, people who are seriously injured in an auto accident have a right to pursue a civil tort claim against the responsible party.
+Although New York is a “no-fault” state, people who are seriously injured in an auto accident have a right to pursue a civil tort claim against the responsible party.
 This personal injury lawsuit generally must set forth the elements of duty, breach of duty, causation, and damages.
-Often, a mixture of physical evidence, lay testimony, and the opinions of expert witnesses is offered at trial.
+Often, a mixture of physical evidence lay testimony, and the opinions of expert witnesses are offered at trial.
 Unlike a criminal case, which requires proof beyond a reasonable doubt, a personal injury lawsuit only requires the plaintiff to convince the jury of their case by a preponderance of the evidence.